even4void/aliquote/content/post/armstrong-numbers.md

 There are only 89 such numbers in base 10, and this is OEIS sequence [A005188](https://oeis.org/A005188).

 The above program works well for querying some numbers, but what if we want to generate the full sequence?
+The largest of these 89 numbers is

+<center>115,132,219,018,763,992,565,095,597,973,971,522,401.</center>

-The largest of these 89 numbers  is 115,132,219,018,763,992,565,095,597,973,971,522,401, well above the limit of unsigned long long in C. So we will probably need the GMP library, and a more efficient screening algorithm.
+This is well above the limit of unsigned long long in C. So we will probably need the GMP library, and a more efficient screening algorithm.
 Here is one, from [Rosetta](https://rosettacode.org/wiki/Narcissistic_decimal_number/C).
 It runs in less than 15 s on my Macbook (1,3 GHz Intel Core m7), if we suppress the output: ([source code](/pub/armstrong-gmp.c))

 ```shell
 ~/tmp  cc armstrong-gmp.c -lgmp